forestdb/forestdb.org/models/lxz-chinese-scope.md

 };
 ~~~

 Given the modified meaning function, the endorsement rate of the critical utterance under the surface scope condition (exp1) is 27%, and for the inverse scope condition (exp2) the endorsement rate boosts to 62%.
 The results are very close to the empirical observation in Mandarin-speaking children.
-It seems that formal semantics account are powerful explanations for the developmental effects in Mandarin Chinese.
+It seems that formal semantics accounts are powerful explanations for the developmental effects in Mandarin Chinese.

 ## Conclusions

 By comparing the simulation results of RSA models and the empirical observation in both Lidz and Musolino (2002) and Su (2008), we found that the scope ambiguity resolution is beyond formal semantics, but involves complex pragmatic reasoning and developmental trajectory of other general cognitive abilities.

-Our model predict the developmental effects in English, and adults ambiguity resolution in Chinese without having to revise the fundemental conclusion from the previous literal -- that inverse scope is not unavailable in Chinese.
+Our model predicts the developmental effects in English, and adults' ambiguity resolution in Chinese without having to revise the fundamental conclusion from the previous literature -- that inverse scope is not unavailable in Chinese.
 Our model confirms that English children's ambiguity resolution pattern is related to their low prior probability over the inverse scope.
 More importantly, our model emphasizes the role of rational inference and cognitive development in the difference of linguistic preference between adults and children.
 Adults are more capable of rational inferences about the listener, whereas children are less optimal and considerate during conversation.
-In addition, utternances are generally more costly for children than for adults, which leads to the developmental effect in both Mandarin and English.
+In addition, utterances are generally more costly for children than for adults, which leads to the developmental effect in both Mandarin and English.
 Finally, the empirical results could be related to the fact that children have lower prior probability over QUDs concerned with number counting, which might be attributed to children's general cognitive ability.

 The most important highlight of our finding is that none of the parameters alone in our RSA models can capture the empirical pattern among Mandarin-speaking children.
 We modified the meaning function in a non-traditional way, and the model with a different meaning function successfully simulated the empirical observations from Mandarin-speaking children.
-Our prediction provides quantitative supports for the formal semantic analysis by Huang (1988) and Lee (1996).
+Our prediction provides quantitative support for the formal semantic analysis by Huang (1988) and Lee (1996).
 We suggest that children might have a different literal understanding of the sentence from adults.
 Further experimental investigation is thus needed to understand the underlying reason of a non-traditional representation of scope ambiguous sentence in Mandarin-speaking children.

 ## References